 Hercules, Leda, Mercury (Hermes), Hebe – Located at the Ballarat Botanical Gardens (one hour drive outside of Melbourne).

-Shrine of Remembrance – Victoria’s National War Memorial
+Shrine of Remembrance Monument – Victoria’s National War Memorial

 The Shrine of Remembrance was built using a classical style based on the Tomb of Mausolus at Halicarnassus and the Parthenon in Athens.

-The impressive monument was originally built to honour the men and women of Victoria who served in World War I. It is now used as a place of reflection for all armed conflicts.
+The impressive monument was originally built to honor the men and women of Victoria who served in World War I. It is now used as a place of reflection for all armed conflicts.

 The Shrine officially opened with a dedication ceremony in 1934.
-Over 300,000 people attended the ceremony, which was a huge crowd considering Melbourne’s population at the time was approximately 1 million.
+Over 300,000 people attended the ceremony, which was an enormous crowd considering Melbourne’s population at the time was approximately 1 million.

 Greek Gods – Visit the Hellenic Museum in Melbourne to see if anyone is there.

 Themis – Themis was the daughter of Uranus (Sky) and Gaia (Earth).

 Historically she’s a Goddess of order and assemblies, which is a great reason for her to be part of The Law Courts Complex on George Street in Brisbane.